RiteshJha912/snake-game/README.md

-### Just a fun miniproject using React for my portfolio.
+### Just a fun miniproject to start with building games

 https://snake-game-lemon-nu.vercel.app/